How to design a garden

 - Going online.
 Use online search and social media, such as Instagram and Pinterest, to find images of real-life gardens and more professionally photographed options.

 Examine your mood board to identify an emerging look that you like.
 Perhaps you’ve chosen a lot of one colour or favour a particular style.
 By pulling out these common elements, it will help you streamline what you’re looking for and see what might not suit this.
-Or maybe these contrasts don’t matter – you still want to keep them, or have a large enough garden to fit several different looks.
+Or maybe these contrasts don’t matter – you still want to keep them or you have a large enough garden to fit several different looks.

 Of course, there’s more to your garden than just it’s measurements.
 And it’s essential that these factors are also considered at this early planning stage.
-Here are our top tips:

 Understand the climate and local geography